 It is the responsibility of all employees and members of the communities to report all incidents of fraud and corruption that may come to their attention to the Municipality or other government platforms.
-Vhembe District Municipality together with its all four local Municipality including Collins Chabane launched shared Anti-Fraud and Corruption Hotline.
 Incident reports can be submitted to the Office of the Mayor, Office of the Speaker or Office of the Municipal Manager.
-Alternatively, such reports can be made through the Presidential Hotline (17737) or the Premiers Hotline (0800 864 729) or VDM Hotline (0800 115 446).
+Alternatively, such reports can be made through the Presidential Hotline (17737) or the Premiers Hotline (0800 864 729).